Estimation of partial rankings from sparse, noisy comparisons: Results

+For each $(\sigma, \expec{m})$ pair, $20$ different networks were generated, and the results were then averaged.
+The ranges of values for $\expec{m}$ and $\sigma$ were chosen so as to capture all the relevant behaviors of the model.

-As expected, we observe that for low values of $\expec{k}$, there is not enough evidence to recover the planted rankings regardless of the strength separation between players.
-In such sparse conditions, the algorithm assigns all players to the same rank, as shown in Fig.~\ref{fig:synthetic_k_vs_sigma_phase_space}(a).
-This behaviour contrasts sharply with the Bradley-Terry (BT) model, which still produces a complete ranking of the nodes even in these highly sparse conditions.
+As expected, we observe that for low values of $\expec{m}$, there is not enough evidence to recover the planted rankings regardless of the strength separation between players.
+In such sparse conditions, the algorithm assigns all players to the same rank, as shown in Fig.~\ref{fig:2_km_sigma_phase_heatmaps}(a).
+This behavior contrasts sharply with the BT model, which still produces a complete ranking of the nodes even in these highly sparse conditions.
 As the number of matches increases and the networks become denser, the model gains sufficient statistical evidence to distinguish between the rankings and eventually recovers the planted structure.
 Notably, the number of matches required to correctly recover the rankings decreases rapidly with greater strength separation between players.
 In these cases, stronger players consistently outperform weaker ones, creating clearer signals that enable the ranking structure to be resolved with less data.

-Perhaps more notable is the fact that our model does not consistently outperform the Bradley-Terry model in scenarios where players are nearly equal in strength.
-When the separation in player strengths is small, our partial rankings model outperforms BT in sparse networks, as shown in Figs.~\ref{fig:synthetic_k_vs_sigma_phase_space}(b)-(c).
+Perhaps more notable is the fact that our model does not consistently outperform the BT model in scenarios where players are nearly equal in strength.
+Fig.~\ref{fig:2_km_sigma_phase_heatmaps}(b) shows a heatmap of the log posterior odds ratio, defined as

+as a function of $\expec{m}$ and $\sigma$.
+We observe that, when the separation in player strengths is small, our partial rankings model outperforms BT in sparse networks.
 In these cases, the PR model effectively leverages its ability to group players into shared ranks, avoiding overfitting.
-However, as the networks become denser, while our model accurately recovers the planted rankings even in this low-separation regime, it does not offer a more parsimonious description of the data (in terms of the posterior odds ratio of Eq.~\ref{eq:PORbtpr}) compared to the standard Bradley-Terry model which, in contrast, infers a fully ranked structure for the nodes with $R = N = 50$.
+However, as the networks become denser, while our model accurately recovers the planted rankings even in this low-separation regime, it does not offer a more parsimonious description of the data (in terms of the posterior odds ratio of Eq.~\eqref{eq:PORbtpr}) compared to the standard BT model which, in contrast, infers a fully ranked structure for the nodes with $R = N = 50$.
 This suggests a noisy regime where the evidence supporting partial rankings is relatively weak.
-The Bradley-Terry likelihood provides a more flexible fit for fine-gained variations in the data in these dense regimes (effectively overfitting the data), even if its prior poorly reflects the underlying data.
+The BT likelihood provides a more flexible fit for fine-gained variations in the data in these dense regimes (effectively overfitting the data), even if its prior poorly reflects the underlying data.